'This is all hands on deck': Oregon police seize 100,000 fentanyl pills in one of two busts

 The U.S. Attorney's office will also be handling the prosecution of another drug bust from a traffic stop near Salem, just last Sunday.
 In a photo released by OSP, illegal drugs are stacked on the hood of a trooper's SUV.

-Investigators say this adds up to 51 pounds of suspected methamphetamine, 31 pounds of suspected powder fentanyl, nine pounds of suspected cocaine and two pounds of suspected heroin.
-The trooper's K-9 Titan sniffed it out and now 22-year old Miguel Cruz-Barrales, address unknown, is facing federal drug charges.
+Investigators say this adds up to 51 pounds of suspected methamphetamine, 31 pounds of suspected powder fentanyl, 9 pounds of suspected cocaine and 2 pounds of suspected heroin.
+The trooper's K-9 Titan sniffed it out and now 22-year-old Miguel Cruz-Barrales, address unknown, is facing federal drug charges.

-Prosecutor Kerin says fentanyl's deadly consequences may be hard to comprehend.
+Kerin said that fentanyl's deadly consequences may be hard to comprehend.
 He points to a more than 600% increase in fentanyl overdose deaths in Oregon from 2019 to 2021.
-He explains how little it takes of the synthetic opioid to take a human life, using a two-and-a-half-gram packet of sugar.
+He explained how little it takes of the synthetic opioid to take a human life, using a 2.5-gram packet of sugar.

-“In this, if you measure it out two milligrams being a fatal amount, this packet of sugar would contain if it was fentanyl about 1,400 potentially lethal doses of fentanyl,” said Kerin.
+“In this, if you measure it out 2 milligrams being a fatal amount, this packet of sugar would contain — if it was fentanyl — about 1,400 potentially lethal doses of fentanyl,” said Kerin.

+Nobody was in the hotel room when the officers arrived, so no arrests have been made yet, but the investigation is continuing.

-Federal prosecutor Kerin believes the fentanyl crisis can be solved, but it will take everyone, police and prosecutors but also more prevention and treatment, education and people looking out for each other, raising awareness.
+Kerin believes the fentanyl crisis can be solved, but it will take everyone to do it — police and prosecutors but also more prevention and treatment, education and people looking out for each other, raising awareness.